BV-BRC/BV-BRC-Docs/docroot/quick_references/services/primer_design_service.md

 ![Figure 1](../images/primer_Picture1.png "Figure 1")

 Users may select one of three input options.

-1. *Pasting in a relevant sequence:*
+*(1) Pasting in a relevant sequence:*

-   * **Sequence Identifier:** The user-provided name to identify the input sequence.
+**Sequence Identifier:** The user-provided name to identify the input sequence.
 If using a FASTA formatted file, this field will automatically be populated with the sequence name.

-   * **Paste Sequence:** Choosing this option allows users to paste in an input sequence.
+**Paste Sequence:** Choosing this option allows users to paste in an input sequence.

 ![Figure 2](../images/primer_Picture2.png "Figure 2")

-2. *Choosing a workspace sequence:*
+*(2) Choosing a workspace sequence:*

-   * **Workspace FASTA:** Choosing this option allows users to specify the FASTA file from their workspace.
+**Workspace FASTA:** Choosing this option allows users to specify the FASTA file from their workspace.

 ![Figure 3](../images/primer_Picture3.png "Figure 3")

-3. *Choosing a BV-BRC record:*
+*(3) Choosing a BV-BRC record:*

-   * **BV-BRC ID:** Choosing this option allows users to specify the BV-BRC identifier for an input sequence.
+**BV-BRC ID:** Choosing this option allows users to specify the BV-BRC identifier for an input sequence.

 ![Figure 4](../images/primer_Picture4.png "Figure 4")